API and Communication

 By the end of this module, you will be able to:

-1. Design robust REST APIs using standard methods, status codes, and idempotency, and know when to switch to gRPC.
+1. Design robust REST APIs using standard methods, status codes, and standard error formats like Problem+JSON (RFC 7807).

-2. Evaluate GraphQL and understand when to use it over REST (and avoid the N+1 problem).
+2. Evaluate GraphQL and understand when to use it over REST, including advanced Directive-based Auth and CDN Caching via Persisted Queries.

-3. Implement Real-Time features using WebSockets, SSE, and Long Polling, with proper Exponential Backoff.
+3. Implement Real-Time features using WebSockets, SSE, and peer-to-peer WebRTC Data Channels.

-4. Architect an API Gateway to handle rate limiting, auth, SSL termination, and routing.
+4. Architect an API Gateway at the Edge to handle rate limiting, auth, SSL termination, and global routing.

 📚 Chapter List